 2. Consider leaving a wall unpainted for a mural

-You do not necessarily have to paint all the walls in every room using one uniform color.
-If you want to add a little bit of originality and artistic flavor to the design of your living space, consider designating a wall or two for murals.
-If you have an inclination, you may try your own hand with an airbrush compressor kit or hire a professional artist to realize your design.
+You do not necessarily have to paint all the walls in every room using one uniform colour.
+If you want to add a little bit of originality and artistic flavour to the design of your living space, consider designating a wall or two for murals.
+If you incline, you may try your hand with an airbrush compressor kit or hire a professional artist to realize your design.
 It does not have to be final, either – you can later use this wall for further artistic experiments.

 You may think it does not affect you indoors, but high humidity leads to drips and slow drying, which may affect both the efficiency of your work and how the results will look.